Letter from our Founder

 It takes a unique brand of boldness to envision—and pursue—a future so different from the world that surrounds you.
 These students possessed courage and drive, but lacked the gateways to achieve their dreams—this struck me as a great injustice.
 It inspired me to launch a program called College Track—which has, to date, guided and supported thousands of students on their quest to earn college degrees, most of whom are the first in their family to reach this pivotal milestone.

 Today in the United States, with few exceptions, where a person is born determines how far he or she can go in life.
-Among developed countries, the U.S. ranks second to last in economic and social mobility.
+Among developed countries, the U.S. ranks among the lowest in economic and social mobility.
 This is shameful.
 It wasn’t always this way—and it doesn’t have to stay this way.
 This is not how we want our country to work.

 Our basic belief, as Emerson taught, is that we are doubly obligated: we must rely on ourselves and we must rely on each other.
 By helping individuals to achieve their dreams, we unleash the full force of the world’s most powerful resource: human potential.